aramis-lab/clinicadl/docs/Introduction.md

 This standard is largely used in the neuroimaging community, and many data sets are available in this format, or tools were developed to convert them to BIDS.

-Clinica preprocess the images in BIDS format and outputs a [CAPS (ClinicA Processed Structure)](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) folder in which preprocessed images are stored.
+Clinica preprocesses the images in BIDS format and outputs a [CAPS (ClinicA Processed Structure)](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) folder in which preprocessed images are stored.
 The CAPS format can be seen as an extension of the BIDS.